Official State of Iowa Website Here is how you know

 General Fund Receipt Memos

-General Fund Receipts Memo, February 2023
+General Fund Receipts, February 2024

-FY 2023 General Fund Year-to-Date Growth by Month
+FY 2024 YTD Growth by Month

 State Budget in Brief

-Iowa Program and Budget Brief, FY 2024
+Iowa Program and Budget Brief, FY 2025

 State Budget Reports

-Iowa Budget Report, FY 2024
+Iowa Budget Report, FY 2025

-This document contains the recommended budget for fiscal year ending June 30, 2024.
+This document contains the recommended budget for fiscal year ending June 30, 2025.
 It includes: statewide financial summaries; appropriation details for general fund, major funds and all other funds; individual department budgets; capitol projects; and associated financial documents.

 Frequently Asked Questions